 Fast forward 11 years later and we're still at it.
 A friendship so genuine he feels more like a brother than anything.
 Someone I can count on, someone who always gives it to me straight.

 I was out to dinner with some girlfriends when I got the text: "We need to talk."
 Which is honestly the worst sentence ever.
-I told him I was out with the girls and asked what was going on but he wasn't budging.
+I told him I was out with the girls and asked what was up but he wasn't budging.

 "I want to tell you in person, call me tomorrow."

-At this point, knowing Cole cared about me only the way a brother could, I was convinced he was going to tell me my boyfriend was cheating on me or something truly devastating and life-altering like that.
+At this point, knowing Cole cared about me only the way a brother could, I was convinced he was going to tell me my boyfriend was cheating on me or something truly devastating.

 24 hours later and there we were, in person.

 "I have Cancer."

 I was so confused.
 What?
 What do you mean you have Cancer?
 He tried to explain with more detail and used big words I didn't understand.
-Talk about devastating and life-altering news, a cheating boyfriend would have been a walk in the park compared to this.
+Talk about devastating, a cheating boyfriend would have been a walk in the park compared to this.

 To be honest, I don't really remember much after the initial news was given but one thing I'll never forget was Cole's optimism.
 He's always optimistic, it's one of the things that draws people in.
 Part of me thinks he shielded his fears for my own sake because that's the kind of guy he is.
 That's the kind of guy he'll always be.

 Despite the odds, paralyzing fear and truly life-changing news of being diagnosed with Thyroid Cancer, he never quit.
 He instantly started raising money for The Angel Foundation, founded his own charity, Swing Back at Cancer and on October 1st, he will be walking in the Angels And Divas annual runway show with all of the evening's proceeds going directly to The Angel Foundation.